Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: Introduction

 It was shown in \cite{Mahan1996PNAS} that a delta-shaped transport distribution function maximizes the thermoelectric properties of a material.
 This result indicates a narrow distribution of the energy of the electrons participating in the transport.
 Consequently, it is reasonable to expect that the thermoelectric properties of Dirac materials will be enhanced as they approach the regime of Landau level collapse.

 The aim of this study is to examine the behavior of entropy per particle $s$ in graphene subjected to crossed magnetic and in-plane electric fields, with a focus on how level convergence influences it.
 Since the calculation of $s$ relies on the density of states (DOS), the majority of this work is dedicated to the calculation and analysis of the DOS.
 The paper is organized as follows.
-In Sec.~\ref{sec:DOS-2DEG}, we overview the results for the density of states (DOS) in crossed fields for ballistic electrons in a nonrelativistic 2DEG \cite{Kubisa1997PRB, Zawadzki1999APP}.
+In Sec.~\ref{sec:DOS-2DEG}, we provide an overview of the results for the DOS in crossed fields for ballistic electrons in a nonrelativistic 2DEG \cite{Kubisa1997PRB, Zawadzki1999APP}.
 The notions of magnetic and electric regimes are introduced.
-A convenient for calculations analytical expression for the DOS that takes into account quasiparticle scattering is suggested.
+An analytical expression for the DOS that is convenient for calculations and takes into account quasiparticle scattering is suggested.
 In Sec.~\ref{sec:DOS-Dirac}, the DOS for Dirac-like fermions is derived and analyzed using both analytical and numerical methods, with a discussion on the Landau level degeneracy factor.
-In Sec.~\ref{sec:entropy} we show how the entropy per particle dependence on the chemical potential is changing as the ratio of electric and magnetic fields changes both for analytical model which includes only the bulk Landau levels and numerical simulations on the ribbon which includes the dispersionless surface mode localized at the zigzag edges of the ribbon.
+In Sec.~\ref{sec:entropy}, we demonstrate how the entropy per particle varies with the chemical potential as the ratio of electric to magnetic fields changes.
+This analysis is carried out both for an analytical model, which considers only the bulk Landau levels, and for numerical simulations on a ribbon, which include the dispersionless surface mode localized at the zigzag edges of the ribbon.
 Finally, the conclusions are given in Sec.~\ref{sec:concl}.